aromartins/GlassCeiling/README.md

 Research is uncertain enough, let's bring more transparency to academic workplaces!

 Check out a mockup of the site [here](https://github.com/voxverus//blob/master/jobTalk%20mockup.pdf).
+We are currently working on issues with collaborators [here](https://github.com/safwanrahman/jobtalk_beta/issues) And our slack discussions are taking place [here](https://jobtalk-self-sign-in.herokuapp.com/) Join the team :)!

 ## Who are we?